finos/common-domain-model/documentation/source/event-model.rst

 * The event instruction.
 This is a list of ``Instruction`` objects, each representing a composite primitive instruction applied to a single (before) trade state.
 This attribute is of multiple cardinality, so a business event may impact multiple trades concurrently and result in multiple (after) trade states.
 * The event date.
 The time dimension has been purposely ommitted from the event's attributes.
 That is because, while a business event has a unique date, several time stamps may potentially be associated to that event depending on when it was submitted, accepted, rejected etc, all of which are *workflow* considerations.

+.. note:: The ``primitives`` attribute corresponds to a previous implementation of the primitive operators, now deprecated but maintained for backward-compatibility purposes.
+Because some implementations rely on this former mechanism instead of the new primitive instruction mechanism, the lower bound of the ``instruction`` attribute's cardinality is 0 instead of 1.
+It will be updated to 1 once the former primitive mechanism is fully retired.

 Event Composition
 """""""""""""""""